 Secure an in-district meeting with your Member of Congress

-During the congressional recess of April 10-21, your members of Congress will be back at home engaging with constituents.
+During the August congressional recess, your members of Congress will be back at home engaging with constituents.
 We are encouraging the entire national service field to take this opportunity to meet with your elected leaders about the importance of ensuring robust funding for national service programs.
-Use our template meeting request letter to help successfully schedule a meeting.
+Use this toolkit for helpful tips and resources to help you schedule your district office meeting.

 Submit a Letter to the Editor in Your Local Paper